DeMPT: Decoding-enhanced Multi-phase Prompt Tuning for Making LLMs Be Better Context-aware Translators: Limitations

 \section{Limitations}

 Owing to resource limitations, our work is restricted to moderate-scale LLMs, specifically those with 7 billion parameters, and a confined window size of inter-sentence context.
-It is imperative to acknowledge that the results of our research may differ when employing larger models and an extended window size for inter-sentence context.
-We acknowledge these limitations and consider them as avenues for future exploration.
+It is imperative to acknowledge that the results of our research may differ when employing larger models and extended window sizes for inter-sentence contexts.
+Considering that English text forms the main body of the training data for LLMs, this paper only focuses on the English-centric translation tasks.
+The results of non-English-centric translation tasks may vary.
+We acknowledge these limitations and consider them as avenues for future exploration. {Besides, following the finding of \citet{bao_etal_acl_2021_gtrans}, we focus solely on the source-side inter-sentence context in this work.
+We will explore more about the integration of target-side inter-sentence context in the future.}

 \begin{CJK*}{UTF8}{gkai}